lyleps/Kaicas/README.md

-# Kaicas
+# KAICAS
-Kaicas An Interpreted Computer Algebraic System
+Kaicas An Interpreted Computer Algebraic System.
+Or, KAIC
+Kaic's An Interperted CAS

 # Project Goal
 To create a functioning CAS (Computer Algebraic System) with a unique